 - Cara Roberts Murez

-The findings were published online Oct.
-20 in the journal Epilepsia.
+The findings were published Oct.
+19 in the Proceedings of the National Academy of Sciences.